 1. Insufficient Advanced Features

-Trello falls short in offering advanced project management tools.
+Trello lacks advanced project management tools.
 Essential features like time tracking, Gantt charts, and comprehensive reporting tools are conspicuously absent, posing significant challenges for complex project management.

 2. Scalability Concerns